fvollmer/LanguageVisualization/README.md

 <img src="./doc/tooling-screenshot.svg" width="600">

 ## Installation
 Builds are provided as `com.felixvollmer.langvis` in the [maven repository of this project](https://github.com/fvollmer/LanguageVisualization/packages/).
+The versions correspond to the MPS version (e.g. 2019.1).
 You also need to install `com.mbeddr.platform` which is available from the [itimis nexus](https://projects.itemis.de/nexus/#view-repositories;mbeddr~browsestorage).

 ## Build
 Run one of the following commands: